Oshawa Creek Frisbee Golf Course

-Tee Off – Head south of light pole to the to the concrete pad for the next light pole near the wall.
-You must stand on the pad.
+Tee Off – Head south of your current light pole to the to the next light pole farther along the wall.
+You must throw from south of the pole.

 You must throw North along the wall and then follow the wall towards the big bridge.
 The target is the baseball light pole nearest the bridge where the wall changes to go West.